Skip to content

 • More information

-Manage Dev Portal Teams
+Manage Dev Portal Team Access

 A common scenario for a Dev Portal is to restrict developers’ ability to view or request access to specific API products based on their permissions.
 Konnect Dev Portal enables administrators to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.